AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-marketo-moments.md

 ![](assets/image2015-7-17-11-3a27-3a22.png)

 **Results** - Here's how the email did.
-After the email finishes running, the Results card displays the engagement score and other stats.&nbsp;
+After the email finishes running, the Results card displays the engagement score and other stats.

 ![](assets/image2015-7-17-11-3a43-3a28.png)